mariand755/aisle_rocket_studio_challenge/README.md

         - verify `python3 -version`
    3. Then `pip3 install virtualenv`
    4. Then `brew cask install chromedriver`
-   5. Ensure latest Chrome browser is install (if not)
+   5. Ensure latest Chrome browser is installed

 ## How to Run the Test Suite